 Frequently asked questions

 Which AI model is talked about most?
 By raw volume on X, Grok dominates, though much of that is people tagging it to fact-check posts rather than discussing the product.
-On the platforms where people genuinely discuss tools, Bluesky and Hacker News, the conversation is led by Claude, with ChatGPT, Gemini and Cursor behind, and Grok barely registering.
+On the platforms where people genuinely discuss tools, the conversation is led by Claude, overwhelmingly so on Hacker News, with ChatGPT, Gemini and Cursor filling out the field behind it.

 Which AI tool has the best sentiment?
 In our sample, Cursor had the most positive reception, ahead of Claude.
 Gemini landed roughly neutral, while ChatGPT and Grok both came out net-negative once every platform was weighed evenly.